Sulaymaniyah

-From its foundation Sulaymaniyah was always a center of great poets, writers, historians, politicians, scholars and singers, such as Nalî, Mahwi, and Piramerd.
-The modern city of Sulaymaniyah was founded in 1784 by the Ottoman-Kurdish prince Ibrahim Pasha Baban, who named it after his father Sulaiman Pasha.
-Sulaymaniyah was the capital of the historic principality of Baban from 1784 to 1850.
+The modern city of Slemani was founded in 1784 by the Ottoman-Kurdish prince Ibrahim Pasha Baban in Collaboration with Azim Beg and Haji Aziz Bey Aghal Dwanze Swarey Meriwane Jawamer Agha Rangena, who named it after his father Sulayman Pasha.
+Slemani was the capital of the historic Kurdish principality of Baban from 1784 to 1850.

 History

-The region of Sulaymaniyah was known as Zamwa prior to the foundation of the modern city in 1784.
-The capital of the Kurdish Baban principality (1649–1850), before Sulaymaniyah, was a territory named "Qelaçiwalan".
+The region of Slemani was known as Zamwa prior to the foundation of the modern city in 1784.
+The capital of the Kurdish Baban principality (1649–1850), before Slemani, was a territory named "Qelaçiwalan".
 At the time of the Babani's rule there were major conflicts between the Safavid dynasty and the Ottoman Empire.
 Qelaçiwalan became a battleground for the two rivals.